jnozzi/cocoadev.com/SiteContent/General/DeleteVsRemoveInUITexts.markdown

 ----

-Delete is used for files in the file system and for selected text or objects; remove is used for everything else. - [[JonathanGrynspan]]
+Delete is used for files in the file system and for selected text or objects; remove is used for everything else. - General/JonathanGrynspan